Pig kidneys transplanted into brain-dead human body - NewsBreak

 Pig kidneys transplanted into brain-dead human body

-Researchers on Thursday reported the latest in a surprising string of experiments in the quest to save human lives with organs from genetically modified pigs.
+Researchers on Thursday reported the latest in a surprising string of experiments in the quest to save human lives with organs from genetically modified pigs.911 Call: Man in wheelchair dies in house fire on Xenia Avenue

 This time around, surgeons in Alabama transplanted a pig’s kidneys into a brain-dead man — a step-by-step rehearsal for an operation they hope to try in living patients possibly later this year.